nitad54448/convert_3omega/README.md

 # convert_3omega
-convert a sim data to a readable file
+A simple tool to convert a sim_3omega data to a file that can be analyzed with calc_3omega program.
+---